h2oai/h2o-2/h2o-docs/source/tableau/tableau8.2.rst

 Move a calculated field under Measures to the worksheet in order to execute the R script in the field:

-#.
+**Step 1**

 Move "01 Start H2O & Parse Data" to the *Row* shelf which will trigger an execution.

 .. image:: tableau_execute3.png
    :width: 40%

-#.
+**Step 2**

 Right click the field sitting on the *Row* shelf and select Remove to remove it from the worksheet.

 .. image:: tableau_execute4.png
    :width: 40%

-#.
+**Step 3**

 Repeat this calculated field "02 Execute Aggregation with H2O's ddply" and "03 Run GLM" to finish all the calculations necessary for the dashboard.

 .. image:: tableau_execute2.png
    :width: 40%